-One of the most exciting and fast-paced cities on the planet; world-class restaurants, skybars, fashion, the buzz of business… Not only this, Hong Kong is blessed with beautiful national parks.
+One of the most exciting and fast-paced cities on the planet; world-class restaurants, rooftop bars, fashion, the buzz of business… Not only this, but did you know that Hong Kong is blessed with beautiful national parks just outside the city?
 On the same day as you shop ‘til you drop, you can be on the beach… or even go hiking in the mountains!

 With its proliferation of skyscrapers and high-end retail outfits (Rolex, Armani, Louis Vuitton), Hong Kong isn’t usually regarded as a backpacker destination, and we’re not going to deny that this is one of the most expensive cities in the world.
 Still, the vibrancy of this place is such that you really shouldn’t miss out if you can help it!